kevinndungu-source/Data_Analytics_Project/README.md

 ## How to Use

 Feel free to explore the repository and access the data and presentation files.
 The Power BI report provides an interactive and visually engaging overview of the analysis, highlighting essential insights and recommendations for Marley International Store.
-The Python script and Jupyter notebook offer an alternative programmatic approach to the same analysis.
+The Python script and Jupyter Notebook offer an alternative programmatic approach to the same analysis.

 ## About Me